 - Limits on contributions and benefits (§401(a)(16), §415)

 In summary, you cannot establish separate entities to try to exclude employees from participating in a retirement plan.
 These Affiliated Service Group rules, along with the Controlled Group rules, make it very clear that all employees of related companies must be considered together for purposes of benefits and testing.
 Failure to do so will result in potentially having to retroactively make contributions for all employees who were excluded in prior years plus interest and penalties.

 The information outlined here was drafted to provide an overview of these rules only and is not complete.
 For more information, we welcome you to contact Benefit Resources, your ERISA attorney, or refer to the Internal Revenue Codes referenced and the related regulations.

 Affiliated Service Group rules are complicated, let us help you make sure all your bases are covered.
-Schedule a free consultation for the help you need.
+Request a Free Consultation here to make sure your plan is handled correctly.